-This paper has two contributions.
-As the first contribution, we explored the effect of semantic similarity and optimization methods in text-based image retrieval in social media by applying Word2Vec [16] and Random Indexing (RI) [21].
+This paper has four contributions.
+The first contribution presents a general investigation into semantic similarity matching for three types of information retrieval tasks: sentence paraphrasing, sentence-to-paragraph similarity matching and document matching.
+We applied a semantic similarity algorithm with a threshold filter to leverage its semantic preciseness.
+While discovering that the chosen threshold has a large effect on performance, we also found that only certain tasks benefit from such a parameterized approach.
+As the second contribution, we explored the effect of semantic similarity and optimization methods in text-based image retrieval in social media by applying Word2Vec [18] and Random Indexing (RI) [23].
 This represents one possible form for a semantic concept index.
-We particularly focus on the optimization of these algorithms to allow them to scale to real-world collection sizes for more effective semantic-based keyword search on the (social) web.
+As the third contribution we provide an optimization for these algorithms to allow them to scale to real-world collection sizes for more effective semanticbased keyword search on the (social) web.
 With an execution time that is about 40 times slower than standard TF-IDF in Solr, especially with longer documents, it is clear that optimization is paramount for allowing semantic search to become applicable and useful.
 We applied and evaluated two optimization techniques to contribute to this essential and important goal.

-The second contribution is an architecture and test-bed for integrating and evaluating algorithms and methods for semantic indexing and keyword search.
-It is designed as a combined faceted index for multimodal content collections, such as MediaEval Diverse Images [9, 10].
-The framework is based on a flexible document model and incorporates concepts as an extension toward more generalized forms of information search that exceed the classic bag-of-words approach.
+The fourth contribution is a framework for integrating and evaluating algorithms and methods for semantic indexing and keyword search.
+It is designed as a combined faceted index for multimodal content collections, such as MediaEval Diverse Images [10, 11].
+The framework is based on a flexible document model and incorporates concepts as a semantic extension toward more generalized forms of information search that exceed the classic bag-of-words approach.
 The interlinked nature of these parts has the benefit of being flexible with respect to many kinds of multimodal and also multilingual documents.
-Each of these facets can be transformed into a semantic representation based on a dynamic set of algorithm.
-The index itself is implemented effectively by using flexible facet indices and a document index that can be combined and used based on the data at hand.
-The first contribution additionally serves as an application use-case for this architecture.
+Each of these facets can be transformed into a semantic representation based on a dynamic and exchangable set of algorithms.
+The index itself is implemented effectively by using flexible facet indices that can be combined within a flexible document format based on the data at hand.
+The previous contributions additionally serve as an application use-case for this framework.

 The following section describes the related work surrounding the domains of faceted, multi-modal and semantic indexing and search.
 In particular, we cover concept-based information retrieval.
-We describe our indexing architecture together with an application example of semantic index in section 3.
-Focusing on questions of optimization, we explain two methods, followed by discussion and comparison in section 4.
-We summarize our findings in section 5, and subsequently elaborate on a range of future plans.
+We describe our indexing architecture together with an application example of semantic index in section 4 and section 3.
+Focusing on questions of optimization, we explain two methods, followed by discussion and comparison in section 5.
+We summarize our findings in section 6, and subsequently elaborate on a range of future plans.